 Introduction

-The second chapter adds on what is known about the scholarly project topic of cultural incompetence among mental health nurses.
+The second chapter adds to what is known about the scholarly project topic of cultural incompetence among mental health nurses.
 The chapter will encapsulate the study's literature, including the search strategy and the most pertinent themes.
 Yu et al. (2023) suggested that the paucity in cultural competence in mental health services negatively affects patient outcomes and the general healthcare delivery process.
 However, educating providers on cultural competence can elevate their competence levels, such as cultural knowledge, expertise, and attitudes.
 These positive implications enable nurses to fathom their patients' cultural differences and experiences, improving patient outcomes, engagement, and health equity (Raval et al., 2024).

 Literature Review Overview